President Ford Lies in State at Capitol

 PAM FESSLER: Mr. Ford's body arrived in Washington from his home in California aboard one of the 747s used as Air Force One.
 He and his family, including wife Betty, were greeted at Andrews Air Force Base with a 21-gun salute before a military Honor Guard carried the flag-draped casket to a waiting hearse.

-Lieutenant Commander TAMARA MAIDER (United States Navy): When I was 11, I wrote a letter to the president.
+TAMARA MAIDER: When I was 11, I wrote a letter to the president.

 FESSLER: And she says President Ford wrote her back.